-This homemade cranberry sauce is a 6 ingredient recipe that’s made with fresh cranberries, sugar and a hint of spice.
+This homemade cranberry sauce is a 6 ingredient recipe that’s made with fresh cranberries, sugar and a hint of spices.
 Homemade cranberry sauce tastes so much better than store bought, and it takes just minutes to make.

 It’s so tempting to just pick up a can of cranberry sauce for the holidays, but once you try making homemade cranberry sauce, you’ll never go back to the store bought stuff!
 The flavor is so much better with fresh cranberries and you can customize the sweetness level to your liking.